Your income and assets

 Examples of the types of income that are taken into account for your AIO supplement:

-• a provisional or final tax refund from the Belastingdienst
+- a provisional or final income tax refund from the Belastingdienst

 Rent benefit and healthcare benefit are not taken into account for your AIO supplement.

 We also look at how much you have in assets.
-Your assets includes all your possessions such as savings, jewellery, antiques, works of art, inheritances or cars.
-But not items such as household appliances, furniture, television sets or washing machines.
+Your assets include possessions such as savings, jewellery, antiques, works of art, inheritances or cars, but not items such as household appliances, furniture, television sets or washing machines.

 If you have any debts, we deduct your debts from your assets.